-Step 1 The Start Wizard can walk you through some important settings of the device.
+Step 1 Start Wizard can walk you through some important settings of the device.
 If you don't want to use the Start Wizard at that moment, click Exit.
 You can also choose to use the Start Wizard next time by leaving the "Start wizard when device starts?" checkbox checked.

-Figure 2-16 Start Wizard Interface
+Figure 2-18 Start Wizard Interface

-Step 2 Click Next button to enter the Change the Password interface.
+Step 2 Click Next to enter the Change the Password interface.

-- 1) Input the Admin Password. - 2) (Optional) Check the checkbox of New Admin Password, input the New Password and confirm it.
+- 1) Input Admin Password. - 2) (Optional) Check New Admin Password, input New Password and confirm it.

-- 3) (Optional) Check the checkbox of Enable Pattern Unlock and draw the unlock pattern.
+- 3) (Optional) Check Enable Pattern Unlock and draw the unlock pattern.
 Or click of Draw Unlock Pattern to change the pattern.
-Refer to Chapter 2.3 Using the Unlock Pattern for Login for reference. - 4) (Optional) Click of Export GUID to export GUID to the connected USB flash drive for resetting password.
+Refer to Chapter 2.3 Using the Unlock Pattern for Login for reference. - 4) (Optional) Click defined of Export GUID to export GUID to the connected USB flash drive for resetting password.
 Refer to Chapter 17.5.3 Editing a User for reference.